pairinteraction/pairinteraction/doc/sphinx/installation.rst

 .. note::
     Advanced examples for the usage of CMake to build the software for various operating systems can be found in the :github:`workflows <tree/master/.github/workflows>` directory of the pairinteraction repository.

-If you want to build, e.g., the documentation of pairinteraction or have more control over the build process, you can run the tasks that have been executed by `pip`_ / `uv`_ manually.
+If you want to build only the C++ part and want to have more control over the build process, you can run the tasks that have been executed by `pip`_ / `uv`_ manually.
 For this, you have to first install the Python dependencies manually.

 Again, we strongly recommend installing the dependencies into a virtual environment using `uv`_: